Parimatch1/SV-Guides-Revamped/In-Game Rules & Moderation Policies.md

 * How many times has the user recieved this type of punishment?
 (Chat Mute, Tool Ban, Game Ban, Etc.)
 * Is the previous punishment for this infraction a valid punishment?
 * Is the previous punishment for this infraction type (Chat Mute, Tool Ban, Game Ban, Etc.) valid?
+* What is the punishment based on their history and current infractions?
 * Am I punishing under a department?
 * Does this punishment require any permission?